pokanop/nostromo/README.md

 # nostromo

-nostromo is a CLI to manage aliases through simple commands to add and remove scoped aliases and substitutions.
+`nostromo` is a CLI to manage aliases through simple commands to add and remove scoped aliases and substitutions.

 <p align="center">
   <img src="images/nostromo-intro.gif" alt="nostromo" style="border-radius: 15px">
 </p>

-Managing aliases can be tedious and difficult to set up. nostromo makes this process easy and reliable.
-The tool adds shortcuts to your `.bashrc` / `.zshrc` that call into the nostromo binary.
+Managing aliases can be tedious and difficult to set up. `nostromo` makes this process easy and reliable.
+The tool adds shortcuts to your `.bashrc` / `.zshrc` that call into the `nostromo` binary.
 It reads and manages all aliases within its manifest.
 This is used to find and execute the actual command as well as swap any substitutions to simplify calls.

-nostromo can help you build complex tools in a declarative way.
-Tools commonly allow you to run multi-level commands like `git rebase master branch` or `docker rmi b750fe78269d` which seem clear to use.
+`nostromo` can help you build complex tools in a declarative way.
+Tools commonly allow you to run multi-level commands like `git rebase master branch` or `docker rmi b750fe78269d` which are clear to use.
 Imagine if you could wrap your aliases / commands / workflow into custom commands that describe things you do often.
 Well, now you can with nostromo. 🤓

-With nostromo you can take aliases like these:
+With `nostromo` you can take aliases like these:

 ```sh
 alias ios-build='pushd $IOS_REPO_PATH;xcodebuild -workspace Foo.xcworkspace -scheme foo_scheme'